Marie Curie, née Sklodowska

 Field: nuclear chemistry

 Prize share: 1/1

-The 1897 discovery of radioactivity by Henri Becquerel inspired Marie and Pierre Curie to investigate further this phenomenon.
-They examined several substances and minerals for radioactivity.
-They found that the mineral pitchblende was more active than uranium and concluded that it must contain other radioactive substances.
-They managed to extract two previously unknown elements: polonium and radium, both of them more radioactive than uranium.
+1903: Prize: The 1896 discovery of radioactivity by Henri Becquerel inspired Marie and Pierre Curie to further investigate this phenomenon.
+They examined many substances and minerals for signs of radioactivity.
+They found that the mineral pitchblende was more radioactive than uranium and concluded that it must contain other radioactive substances.
+From it they managed to extract two previously unknown elements, polonium and radium, both more radioactive than uranium.

 1911 Prize: After Marie and Pierre Curie first discovered the radioactive elements polonium and radium, Marie continued to investigate their properties.
 In 1910 she successfully produced radium as a pure metal, which proved the new element's existence beyond a doubt.
 She also documented the properties of the radioactive elements and their compounds.
 Radioactive compounds became important as sources of radiation in both scientific experiments and in the field of medicine, where they are used to treat tumors.